kube-bind/kube-bind/docs/content/setup/kcp-setup.md

 The kcp provider integrates kube-bind with [kcp](https://github.com/kcp-dev/kcp), enabling:

 - **Workspace-based isolation**: Each binding can operate in isolated kcp workspaces
-- **Advanced multi-tenancy**: Provider and consumer separation through logical clusters where backend can be in single workspace or multiple workspaces
+- **Advanced multi-tenancy**: Provider and consumer separation through logical clusters where the backend can be in a single workspace or multiple workspaces
 - **APIExport integration**: Leverages kcp's APIExport mechanism for service exposure
 - **Scalable architecture**: Supports large-scale multi-cluster deployments